Low depth algorithms for quantum amplitude estimation: QoPrime: A number theoretic amplitude estimation algorithm

 \subsection{The QoPrime AE algorithm}

 The QoPrime AE algorithm is presented as Algorithm \ref{AE:crt}.
-The steps of the algorithm are then described in detail and the algorithm is analyzed to establish correctness and bound the running time.
+The implementation of the steps of the algorithm is described in greater detail below and the algorithm is analyzed to establish correctness and bound the running time.